Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 {% endhighlight %}

-This is a bit more "real" than the idealized output shown at the beginning of this lesson that included just the itineraries.
-A couple of things that the reader be interested in:  The `RCH` provider is the rail provider and two of its suppliers (Benelux and Deutsche Bahn) have no train service in the United Kingdom, so we get the warnings from "RCH\[BN\]" and "RCH\[DB\]" when doing a Glasgow to London search.
-These two providers are also shown in the output as having 0 air and 0 rail results.
+This is a bit more "real" than the idealized output shown at the beginning of this lesson, that included just the itineraries.

+A couple of things that the reader be interested in:

+* The `RCH` provider is the rail provider and two of its suppliers (Benelux and Deutsche Bahn) have no train service in the United Kingdom, so we get the warnings from "RCH\[BN\]" and "RCH\[DB\]" when doing a Glasgow to London search.

+* These two providers are also shown in the output as having 0 air and 0 rail results.

-### End Of Unit 1
+### End of Unit 1

 Congratulations!

 You've managed to get through all three of the lessons in this unit.
 With these three lessons under your belt, you should be feeling fairly confident of using nearly any feature of the uAPI that involves searching for content and then displaying it to the user.

 In the upcoming unit, we will focus on some other types of common workflows such creating a booking for air travel or searching hotels by their distance from a landmark.

 Enjoy using the uAPI!

-### Exercises For The Reader
+### Exercises for the reader

-* Using the low cost search (synchronous or asynchronous) build the necessary tables to keep track of the lowest priced way to travel from origin to destination and print out the five lowest-priced itineraries, whether by rail or air.
+* Using the Low Fare search (synchronous or asynchronous), build the necessary tables to keep track of the lowest priced way to travel from origin to destination and print out the five lowest-priced itineraries, whether by rail or air.

 * Above we discussed Java's type system, `AirSearchRsp` objects and the fact that these may include rail journey information.
 By studying the WSDL and XSD files, determine if the same "crossover" applies to searching for availability in train travel.

-* Use the `FlightDetails` class to display to the user if any meals are expected on air journeys as well as the particular type of aircraft that will be used.
+* Use the `FlightDetails` class to display to the user if any meals are expected on air journeys, as well as the particular type of aircraft that will be used.
 It may be helpful to build a table to make the set of aircraft easier to understand for those not familiar with the model numbers of aircraft, such as changing "737" into "Boeing 737" or even "Boeing Single-Aisle Jet".

 ----------------------